cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 The prices listed are valid as of March 2020.
 This list provides a general guide for each plan.
-Capacity unit-hour also depends upon CPU and RAM being used, more details of which can be found on [IBM pricing website](https://cloud.ibm.com/catalog/services/machine-learning).
+Capacity unit-hour also depends upon CPU and RAM being used, more details of which can be found on [IBM pricing website](https ://cloud.ibm.com/catalog/services/machine-learning).
+Lite is a free plan that is a good starter for new users to test out Watson Machine Learning Services. [sp20-516-252-pricing1]

   This [tutorial page](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/track-runtime-usage-wml.html?audience=wdp)
   also provides more details regarding pricing.
 It also explains how to track runtime usage on your account.

- Lite is a free plan that is a good starter for new users to test out Watson Machine Learning Services. [sp20-516-252-pricing1]

-When a model is deployed, a *score* refers to one prediction made by a trained model.
+After a model is deployed, a *score* refers to one prediction made by a trained model.
 Notice that you will be billed for any *event* that involves the use of the Cloud Service.
 So you will be billed for a prediction, an *scoring event*. [sp20-516-252-pricing2]